 Profile of a great data scientist

 This is a versatile job requiring a mix of knowledge, curiosity and design thinking.
-Since it is an exploratory role, it is not enough just to look for candidates that have a solid background in science and coding; you must also seek out individuals who are passionate about puzzle-like challenges and are not easily discouraged.
+Since it is an exploratory role, it is not enough just to look for candidates who have a solid background in science and coding; you must also seek out individuals who are passionate about puzzle-like challenges and not easily discouraged.

-Don't go for the mad scientist that locks himself in the lab.
+Don't go for the mad scientist who locks himself in the lab.
 You need a communicative individual fluent in different dialects of code (R, Matlab, Python, SPSS, Tableau, etc.) but who also understands the economic determinants of your business.
 The successful candidate needs to make the connection between statistically relevant and useful on the market.
 Although not mandatory, a previous understanding of the industry can help an applicant identify more links between variables and processes.

 The best data scientists can work as part of a cross-functional team and are motivated by finding new aspects of old problems.
 They take pride in seeing things differently and are not tributary to standard solutions.

 To take advantage of all the benefits previously listed, should you hire a full-time data scientist as an extension of your IT department, create a stand-alone data analysis office, get the best freelancer money can buy or outsource everything to a data science consulting firm?
-The simple answer is that dreaded response: it depends.
+The simple answer is that dreaded response: It depends.

 If your business intends to create a secondary income stream from data analysis activities and even take on a consultancy role in the industry, providing other similar businesses with insights, then an in-house data scientist or an entire team makes perfect business sense.
 A freelancer could be an option, yet you have little control over their work.
-This could be a transitory step before deciding if you need such an expert in your team full-time.
+This could be a transitory step before deciding if you need such an expert in your team full time.

-On the other hand, if you are just looking to use big data and artificial intelligence as tools for enhancing your current business and need some quick answers, the cost-effective solution is to outsource the problem to data science consultants who have both the experience and tools to provide you with a pay as you go solution.
+On the other hand, if you are just looking to use big data and artificial intelligence as tools for enhancing your current business and need some quick answers, the cost-effective solution is to outsource the problem to data science consultants who have both the experience and tools to provide you with a pay-as-you-go solution.

 This is a relatively new job, but it is here to stay.
 Probably the biggest advantage of hiring a data scientist now is creating a competitive advantage.
-Practically, you get marketing insights, risk assessment, a business growth hacker and forecaster all rolled into the same specialist.
+Practically, you get marketing insights, risk assessment, a business growth hacker and a forecaster all rolled into the same specialist.

 Even the most experienced employees in this role don't have more than eight to 10 years of experience.
-Getting a proficient data scientist or data analyst on board as soon as possible, even as a collaborator, will give them enough time to learn more about your business, get the data in the right and clean form and start creating a useful and centralized data lake solution.
+Getting a proficient data scientist or data analyst on board as soon as possible, even as a collaborator, will give them enough time to learn more about your business, get the data in the right and clean form, and start creating a useful and centralized data lake solution.
 You might not need one now, but the predictions show that this will be a human resource in high demand.